jonnonz1/nz-statute-book/acts/public/2013/game-animal-council-act-2013.md

   (a) issue authorisations for hunting, subject to any terms that the Minister thinks fit:
   (b) determine who may receive authorisations, whether by balloting or otherwise:
   (c) cancel or suspend authorisations (for breaches of the terms or conditions of hunting, or otherwise):
-  (d) specify the conditions under which the animals may be hunted, including the periods and times at which they may be hunted:
+  (d) specify, by notice, the conditions under which the animals may be hunted, including the periods and times at which they may be hunted:
   (e) capture, convey, or liberate the animals:
   (f) carry out surveys and other assessments regarding the animals and the means of managing them:
   (g) prepare publications relating to the animals and their management: